eyjohn/evdev.me/_posts/2019-11-09-automated-deployment-with-brigade.md

 ```
 ### 4. Putting it all together

-Finally let's hook up these jobs to the push event.
-For my workflow, I will need to detect the branch of the push to determine whether the build should be deployed to the production or staging URL.
+Finally, let's hook up these jobs to the push event.
+For my workflow, I will need to detect the branch of the push to determine whether the build should be deployed to the production or staging destination.

 ```js
 async function runBuildAndDeploy(event, project) {